scardonac/marketing-agent-demo/README.md

    BEDROCK_AGENT_ALIAS_ID = "TSTALIASID"
    ```

-#### Option D: Manual Entry in Web Interface
+#### Option E: Manual Entry in Web Interface
-If you don't set up a config file or environment variables, you can enter your credentials directly in the sidebar of the web application.
+If you don't set up secrets, a config file, or environment variables, you can enter your credentials directly in the sidebar of the web application.

 ### 3. Run the Application
 ```bash